abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-03-22-Respite-From-Constructor-Telescoping.md

 Alright, so what did we just achieve with making our code look scarier?

-*1. All Cars built will require a manufacturer and a model name*
+#### All Cars built will require a manufacturer and a model name

 Observer how IDE shows a red mark below `Car.builder`

 ![IDE Code Check](https://github.com/alivcor/lightforest/raw/master/error_builder.png)

-*2. You can play with rest of the permutations cleanly, while keeping the immutability (and thus thread safety)*
+#### You can play with rest of the permutations cleanly, while keeping the immutability (and thus thread safety)

 ![Car Demo](https://github.com/alivcor/lightforest/raw/master/car_demo.png)